garethtdavies/docker-masterclass/README.md

 copied into the image.

 **NOTE:** The directory location of the Dockerfile being used to build the image
-    the image is known as the build context.
-Any files in the build context, or any of it's sub-directory hierarchy, is also part of the build context.
+    is known as the build context.
+Any files in the build context, or any of its sub-directory hierarchy, is also part of the build context.
     This can be changed by other commands, but this is the default and we'll be using it for the moment.